Bozorgmehr

 Bozorgmehr-e Bokhtagan (Middle Persian: Wuzurgmihr ī Bōkhtagān), also known as Burzmihr, Dadmihr and Dadburzmihr, was an Iranian sage and dignitary from the Karen family, who served as minister (wuzurg framadār) of the Sasanian king (shah) Kavad I (r.
 498–531), and the latter's son and successor Khosrow I (r.
 531–579).
 He also served as the military commander (spahbed) of Khwarasan under Khosrow I and his successor Hormizd IV (r.
 579–590).
-According to Persian and Arabic sources, Bozorgmehr was a man of "exceptional wisdom and sage counsels" and later became a characterisation of the expression.
+According to Persian sources, Bozorgmehr was a man of "exceptional wisdom and sage counsels" and later became a characterisation of the expression.
 His name appears in several important works in Persian literature, most notably in the Shahnameh ("The Book of Kings").
-The historian Arthur Christensen has suggested that Bozorgmehr was the same person as Borzuya, but historiographical studies of post-Sasanian Persian literature, as well as linguistic analysis show otherwise.
+The historian Arthur Christensen has suggested that Bozorgmehr was the same person as Borzuya, but historiographical studies of post-Sasanian Persian literature, as well as linguistic analysis shows otherwise.
 However, the word "Borzuya" can sometimes be considered a shortened form of Bozorgmehr.

 Name

 The name of the Bozorgmehr (meaning "large sun" or "one of great kindness") is the New Persian variant of Middle Persian Wuzurgmihr ī Bōkhtagān, which was later transformed in Arabic as Abūzarjmehr, Bozorjmehr, or Būzorjmehr.
-The last variant was used by Ferdowsi in the Shahnameh ("The Book of Kings").
+Ferdowsi used the last variant in the Shahnameh ("The Book of Kings").
 Etymologically the latter is a corruption of Burzmihr or Dād-Burzmihr, also reported as Zarmihr.
 Its proper version was Dādburzmihr, with Būrzūmihr being the original variant in ancient engravings.
 The name is attested as Dadburzmihr ("given by the high Mihr") in a seal, a theophoric name that emphasizes the Mihr worship of Bozorgmehrs clan, the Karenids.
 The -i Bōkhtagān suffix is a patronymic name meaning "son of Bokhtagan", a title held by Bozorgmehrs father.